The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 The bald man’s smile widened, his eyes gleaming with sadistic pleasure.
 “Yes,” he hissed, relishing in their defiance.
 “It will be an absolute delight to break such a spirited young soul as yourself, my pretty.”

 Almost instinctively, Tim felt a strange warmth emanating from his hands.
 He couldn’t explain it, but the glow grew stronger, more intense.
 As if in response, the statue of Dilvish began to creak ominously behind him.
-Tim’s gaze darted upwards in astonishment, just in time to see the sword plunge forward.
+Tim’s gaze darted upward in astonishment, just in time to see the sword plunge forward.

 In that moment, Tim closed his eyes, not wanting to witness the gruesome scene unfolding before him.
 But even through his closed eyelids, he could hear a piercing shriek, a sound as chilling as it was triumphant.